kevinwatson/hobbyist-radio-book/040-chapter-03.md

 ## Antennas

-GMRS radios can come in a variety of form factors.
+GMRS radios come in a variety of form factors.
 These include mobile stations (which require a separate power source and have a handheld microphone and speaker) and walkie-talkie style handhelds.
 FCC approved GMRS stations are allowed to have replaceable antennas.
 This includes both form factors, which means that the owner of a handheld radio can have a longer antenna than the one that came with the radio.

 Replacement antennas can vary in size from a short stub to a longer whip antenna for handhelds and roof-mountable options for mobile units.
 Stubby antennas are good for short range and shortening a handheld so that it fits in a backpack.
 A longer whip antenna will give the operator wider transmitting and receiving ranges.